abugid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15 count the number of lines that contain a specific pattern 16 print lines matching a pattern with trailing context 17 print lines that dont match a specific pattern
+18 print lines that start with a letter